 Yet even with all these changes, two things were missing.
 First, he needed to work out some general principles concerning the nature of motion for this new unified matter.
 Specifically, given his Copernicanism, he needed to work out, at least qualitatively, a way of thinking about the motions of matter on a moving earth.
 The change here was not just the shift from a Ptolemaic, Earth-centered planetary system to a Sun-centered Copernican model.
 For Galileo, this shift was also from a mathematical planetary model to a physically realizable cosmography.
 It was necessary for him to describe the planets and the earth as real material bodies.
 In this respect Galileo differed dramatically from Ptolemy, Copernicus, or even Tycho Brahe, who had demolished the crystalline spheres by his comets-as-celestial argument and flirted with physical models (Westman 1976).
 So on the new Galilean scheme there is only one kind of matter, and it may have only one kind of motion natural to it.
 Therefore, he had to devise (or shall we say, discover) principles of local motion that will fit a central sun, planets moving around that sun, and a daily whirling earth.

-In the Dialogues, things are more complicated than I have just sketched.
+In the Dialogues, things are more complicated than we have just sketched.
 Galileo, as noted, argues for a circular natural motion, so that all things on the earth and in the atmosphere revolve in a common motion with the earth so that the principle of the relativity of observed motion will apply to phenomena such as balls dropped from the masts of moving ships.
 Yet he also introduces at places a straight-line natural motion.
-For example, in Day Three, he gives a quasi account for a Coriolis-type effect for the winds circulating about the earth by means of this straight-line motion.
-(David Miller discovered this in the text; see also Hooper 1998.)
+For example, in Day Three, he gives a quasi account for a Coriolis-type effect for the winds circulating about the earth by means of this straight-line motion (Hooper 1998).
 Further, in Day Four, when he is giving his proof of the Copernican theory by sketching out how the three-way moving earth mechanically moves the tides, he nuances his matter theory by attributing to the element water the power of retaining an impetus for motion such that it can provide a reciprocal movement once it is sloshed against a side of a basin.
-This was not Galileo's first dealing with water.
-We saw it in De Motu in 1590, with submerged bodies, but more importantly he learned much more while working through his dispute over floating bodies.
-(Discourse on Floating Bodies, 1612).
-In fact a large part of this debate turned on the exact nature of water as matter, and what kind of mathematical proportionality could be used to correctly describe it and bodies moving in it (Cf. Palmieri, 1998, 2004a).
+This was not Galileo’s first dealing with water.
+We saw it in De Motu in 1590, with submerged bodies, but more importantly he learned much more while working through his dispute over floating bodies (Discourse on Floating Bodies, 1612).
+In fact a large part of this debate turned on the exact nature of water as matter, and what kind of mathematical proportionality could be used to correctly describe it and bodies moving in it (cf. Palmieri, 1998, 2004a).

 So it is in Day One that he begins to discuss how to describe, mathematically (or geometrically), the causes of how beams break.
 He is searching for the mathematical description of the essential nature of matter.
 He rules out certain questions that might use infinite atoms as basis for this discussion, and continues on giving reasons for various properties that matter has.
 Among these are questions of the constitution of matter, properties of matter due to its heaviness, the properties of the media within which bodies move and what is the cause of a body’s coherence as a single material body.
 The most famous of these discussions is his account of acceleration of falling bodies, that whatever their weight would fall equally fast in a vacuum.
 The Second Day lays out the mathematical principles concerning how bodies break.
 He does this all by reducing the problems of matter to problems of how a lever and a balance function.
 Something he had begun back in 1590, though this time he believes he is getting it right, showing mathematically how bits of matter solidify and stick together, and do so by showing how they break into bits.
 The ultimate explanation of the “sticking” eluded him since he felt he would have to deal with infinitesimals to really solve this problem.